Cristian277/Recipe-Search/README.md

 # CST336 - Final Project

-# Description: Web App that uses an API to retrieve recipes and store them into the user's database.
+# Web App that uses an API to retrieve recipes and store them into the user's database.

 # Contributors: